UNLV Volleyball Camps

 In Pullman, Farokh was part of a Cougar program that experienced seven seasons with 20-plus wins.
 He coached three All-Americans, including the Pac-10 Player of the Year.
 From 1989 through 2003, he helped lead Washington State to a 278-192 record.

-Farokh and Fredrick, who have been married since 1984, have one son, Ali Farokhmanesh, who played basketball for Northern Iowa, including facing UNLV in the NCAA Tournament in 2010.
+Farokh and Fredrick have been married since 1984 and have one son, Ali Farokhmanesh, who played basketball for Northern Iowa, including facing UNLV in the NCAA Tournament in 2010.

-Russ Friedland enters his first year as an assistant coach with the UNLV volleyball program after being hired in February of 2013.
+Russ Friedland enters his second year as an assistant coach with UNLV volleyball after being hired in February 2013.
+In addition to his everyday coaching duties, Friedland also serves as the program's recruiting coordinator.

-Last season at Tennessee, Friedland helped the Lady Volunteers to a 22-8 overall mark and a trip to the 2012 NCAA Tournament.
+During his last season at Tennessee, Friedland helped the Lady Volunteers to a 22-8 overall mark and a trip to the 2012 NCAA Tournament.
 The year concluded with a 3-2 loss to Michigan in the first round of postseason play.
-Prior to the loss, the Lady Vols had rattled off 13 wins in their final 14 regular-season matches following a 9-5 start to the year.
+Before the loss, the Lady Vols had rattled off 13 wins in their final 14 regular-season matches following a 9-5 start to the year.

-Before his move to UT, he guided the MAVBC's 17-Travel squad to a No. 1 ranking in the Chesapeake Region in 2012 after winning the South Atlantic title in both 2010 and `11.
+Before his time at UT, he guided the MAVBC's 17-Travel squad to a No. 1 ranking in the Chesapeake Region in 2012 after winning the South Atlantic title in both 2010 and `11.
 During his tenure with the club team, Friedland worked as an assistant coach at Howard University, where he helped the Bison to a Mid-Eastern Athletic Conference Tournament appearance.

 Besides his time at Tennessee and Howard, Friedland assisted at George Washington University, American University and the University of Connecticut.
 He also served as the head men's and women's coach at Daniel Webster College from 2007-08.